 The nitrous oxide storage cylinder is typically called a "nitrous bottle".
-The "bottle" is not unlike a scuba tank.
 It is an aluminum cylinder, designed and manufactured to withstand very high pressures.
-The valve on top of the bottle is a high-flow design that allows easy opening and close which controls the nitrous flow to the engine compartment.
+The valve on top of the bottle is a high-flow design that allows easy opening and closing which controls the nitrous flow to the engine compartment.